ml-archive/guidelines/README.md

 ### Anti Patterns
 - Support action bar.
 Please don't use it.
 The system handled action bars causes a lot of problems when you wan't to show and hide the bar.
 Just use a regular goddamn toolbar and deal with few extra lines of setup code.
+- Do not implement entire screens worth of UI inside a RecyclerView.Adapter :P

 ### Commonly used thirdparty libs